Definition of Time

 Buddhism does not regard time as an absolute container in which events occur, and which exists independently of those events.
 Thus, Buddhism does not assert space and time as a background grid that provides the space/time coordinates of objects located in it.
 Time (dus, Skt. kala) is a noncongruent affecting variable (ldan-min ‘du-byed) – in other words, it is a nonstatic phenomenon that is neither a form of physical phenomenon nor a way of being aware of something, and which is conceptually imputable on a nonstatic continuum.

 - Likewise, if we approach deepest truth in terms of it being beyond the categories of truly existent, truly nonexistent, both, and neither, and that it is inexpressible, that still does not render time totally nonexistent.
 We must understand that time, like all validly knowable phenomena, exists devoid of impossible ways of existing.
-It does exist, but its existence is only established by the words or concepts for it – it is the referent object (btags-chos) of the words or concepts for it, imputable on a sequence of cause and effect.

 - But, please keep in mind, time is a nonstatic phenomenon that is neither a form of physical phenomenon nor a way of being aware of something.